 One of the key factors that affects the value of a company is the industry in which it operates.
-The question is why and by how much?
+So the question is why and by how much?

 The answer is risk.
 In fact, the industry-specific risk premium is one of the elements that make up the discount and capitalization rates for your business.
-Here are the key factors that define the industry-specific risk:
+And here are the key factors that define the industry-specific risk:

 - Overall industry growth prospects.

 - Barriers to competitive entry such as initial capital investment, license requirements or unique know-how.